 I know I’m going to jinx myself here, but here it goes.

-I haven’t gotten sick in ages.
+I haven’t gotten sick in well over a year.

 I know, I know.
 I just ruined everything for myself by just putting the words out there, but really.
 I honestly haven’t been sick in ages.